 SIMILAR aims at fostering integration of migrants through a multi-dimensional approach which includes communication and persons working with them (e.g. educators, students with focus on education and social care, municipal police and volunteers) and with stakeholders in the areas of integration and social welfare.
 It is important to note that the term migrant in this application also refers to refugees and asylum-seekers.

-The project begins by collecting information from experts who work with the target group regularly and collect information on their experiences.
-This will include professionals working for the municipalities and federal offices as well as volunteers and educators at the local, regional and national level.
-This includes persons responsible for language learning but also those providing assistance in finding appropriate housing or solutions to other social care needs.
-To support these responses the partners will conduct interviews with migrants who have spent both a longer time in the receiving country as well as not so long time in order to learn about what kind of experiences they have had.
+The project began by collecting information from experts who work with the target group regularly and collect information on their experiences.
+This included professionals working for the municipalities and federal offices as well as volunteers and educators at the local, regional and national level.
+This included persons responsible for language learning but also those providing assistance in finding appropriate housing or solutions to other social care needs.
+To support these responses the partners conducted interviews with migrants who have spent both a longer time in the receiving country as well as not so long time in order to learn about what kind of experiences they have had.

-The feedback from these activities will serve as the basis for the knowledge sharing and capacity building on integration measures targeting migrants which will then be further developed into a handbook “Awareness raising and empathy training measure for promoting work with migrants”.
-An additional outcome from the interviews will be the toolkit which includes concrete information on initiatives and empowerment measures with information for implementation.
-The toolkit will be collection and adaptation of existing good practices; this will support the mainstreaming and implementation of already existing measures.
+The feedback from these activities served as the basis for the knowledge sharing and capacity building on integration measures targeting migrants which were further developed into a handbook “Awareness raising and empathy training measure for promoting work with migrants”.
+An additional outcome from the interviews was the toolkit which includes concrete information on initiatives and empowerment measures with information for implementation.
+The toolkit is a collection and adaptation of existing good practices; this supports the mainstreaming and implementation of already existing measures.
 The output is designed to increase the degree of autonomy and self-determination of migrants while minimalizing their social isolation by providing high quality, relevant resources in the hands of those who work closely with the target group.
-In this development the German partner, VHS Cham, will take a supporting role and transfer ideas from their experiences with migrants, refugees and asylum-seekers to the other partners in the project.
+In this development the German partner, VHS Cham, had a supporting role and transferred ideas from their experiences with migrants, refugees and asylum-seekers to the other partners in the project.

 Handbook: “Awareness raising and empathy training measures for promoting work with migrants”